Redwanuzzaman/In-Memory-File-System/README.md

 User Manual:
 *********************************
 >> Initially The Program will show you in which directory you're now.
-The You can change the directoy by typig ("Yes" or "No")
+Then You can change the directoy by typing ("Yes" or "No")
->> To Change the directory give An Exact memory location (e.g: C:\Users\Md Redwanuzzaman\Desktop )
+>> To Change the Directory give An Exact memory location (e.g: C:\Users\Md Redwanuzzaman\Desktop )
 1. For Creating A Folder: Choose Option 1.
 Then Write The Folder Name: (e.g: Test Folder)
 2. For Creating A File: name the file. [use the file extension (e.g: file.txt)]
 3. For Adding A Directory To Another Directory:  add(source location, destination location)